Elephant1214/PaperFixes/README.md

 - The game will no longer attempt to add null block info to a crash report.
 - Region files now have their headers loaded entirely instead of the previous method of loading them in chunks which hurt performance instead of helping it.
-- Instead of closing every region in the region file cache when it reaches 256 regions, The game will close the region with the least access.
+- Instead of closing every region in the region file cache when it reaches 256 regions, the game will close the region that is accessed the least.
-- The chunk provider caches the last accessed chunk, which can make a big difference in chunk loading and world generation as the game accesses the same chunks multiple times in a row.
+- The chunk provider caches the last accessed chunk.
+  This can make a big difference in chunk loading and world generation as the game commonly accesses the same chunks multiple times in a row.
 - getCanSpawnHere in EntityWaterMob has been corrected and checks if the entity can spawn in the given area instead of immediately returning true.
 - Enchantments on items are sorted by their IDs to fix issues with the game thinking items that are the same are different.
 - The chunk loader's saving has been greatly improved,